0xZ0F/Z0FCourse_ReverseEngineering/@BeforeYouBegin.md

 ## Course Content
 This course is meant to teach you about reverse engineering.
 We'll be focusing on 64 bit Windows.
 A majority of what you learn here will either carry over or help you with other architectures.
 I will briefly cover other architectures at the end as well.

-Everything else you need to know is covered in [0x000-Introduction](0x000-Introduction).
+Everything else you need to know is covered in [Chapter 1 - Introduction](Chapter%201%20-%20Introduction).
 Have fun!